The Open People tell stories and shape experiences, each informed by a sense of purpose and optimism.

-The names and logos for Petergate®, Book Design Australia®, Hearts and Culture™, Modest Store™, The Open Group™, The Open People™, The Open Store™, ‘Open’ logo™, Real Childhood™, Real Creativity™ and Spice and Friends™ are trademarks of The Open Group Pty Limited.
+The names and logos for Petergate®, Book Design Australia®, Hearts and Culture™, Modest Store™, The Open Group™, The Open People™, The Open Store™, ‘Open’ logo™, Real Childhood™, Real Creativity™, Words with Ways™, Print is Read™, A Book Inside™, Modest Store™, Character Parts™ and Spice and Friends™ are trademarks of The Open Group Pty Limited.

-The names and logos for Flying Workshop™ and Character Parts™ are trademarks of The Open Group Pty Limited and Nathan Peter Wong as joint-venture partners.
+The name and logo for Flying Workshop™ are trademarks of The Open Group Pty Limited and Nathan Peter Wong as joint-venture partners.

 ‘Freight’ typefaces by Joshua Darden are licensed from Typekit.
-The ‘Open’ logo is adapted from ‘Zantiqa’ font by Sergiy Tkachenko, licensed from MyFonts.
+The ‘Open’ logo was adapted from ‘Zantiqa’ font by Sergiy Tkachenko, licensed from MyFonts.